yjf-GitHub/yjf_repository/readme/README.md

 OpenWRT SDK for GL.iNet devices.
 The OpenWRT SDK is a pre-compiled environment suitable for creating custom packages without having to compile the entire OpenWRT build environment.

+Because this is reduced to compile packages for you quickly, only application-level packages can be compiled, not kernal-related packages.
   ![:!:](https://openwrt.org/lib/images/smileys/icon_exclaim.gif) Do everything as normal user, don't use root user or sudo!

   ![:!:](https://openwrt.org/lib/images/smileys/icon_exclaim.gif) Do not build in a directory that has spaces in its full path